Dedini91/WaveSpectra/README.md

 ---

 ## 1. **Preprocess raw data and make dataset**
+> Use "get_data.ipynb" to retrieve data and save spectrograms

 * **make_balanced_dataset.py**
    1. Extract spectrogram pairs from .NETCDF files, store in ***data/raw/***
    2. Basic preprocessing (resize to 64*64, rename, greyscale), store in ***data/interim/***